jasonl4600/cyoa-plan-powers/Situations/Caught.md

 # You die
-The CIA poisons you and they take your body for experimentation
+The CIA puts you to sleep and take your body for experimentation but you wake up before anything happens

+[Beat them up]
+[See what happens]